rubenzuurman/ai-shooter-simulator/doc/README.md

 MatchMaking class: run separate process updating the current matches and to accept new matches from a shared dictionary.
 Each match yield the current position and rotation of the players after updating.

+13-05-2023
+Change of plan: I can't get intersections between lines working, so I might just ommit the whole idea of rays and give players the position of the opponent as well.